Shoulder Fracture Specialist

 Trauma to the shoulder joint, resulting in a fractured shoulder, can occur from sudden force or impact during sports activities or a traumatic event.
 A shoulder fracture occurs within the joint structure and appears on an x-ray as a break or crack in the bone.
-Dr. Matthew Provencher, orthopedic shoulder specialist serving patients in the Vail, Aspen and Denver, Colorado area, is extremely experienced at diagnosing and treating a shoulder fracture on a case-by-case basis dependent on the bone involved including the collarbone, humerus, and/or shoulder blade.
+Dr. Matthew Provencher, orthopedic shoulder specialist serving patients in the Vail, Aspen, Colorado Springs and Denver, Colorado area, is extremely experienced at diagnosing and treating a shoulder fracture on a case-by-case basis dependent on the bone involved including the collarbone, humerus, and/or shoulder blade.

 A shoulder fracture is first distinguished based on whether it is non-displaced or displaced.
 A non-displaced shoulder fracture refers to pieces of broken bone that line up on each side of the crack or break.
 A displaced fracture refers to a break or crack that features pieces of bone that do not line up on each side.
 Displaced fractures usually require manipulation during the treatment process to restore normal shoulder anatomy.